snehachavhan2004/Vrinda-Store-Annual-Report-Dashboard/README.md

 ## Dataset Link
 - <a href="https://github.com/snehachavhan2004/Vrinda-Store-Annual-Report-Dashboard/blob/main/Vrinda%20Store%20Dataset.xlsx">Dataset</a>

-- Dashboard Interaction <a href=""> View Dashboard</a>

 ## Questions (KPIs)
-Compare Sales and Orders using a single chart.
+✅Compare Sales and Orders using a single chart.
 → What does the Orders Vs Sales chart indicate about the business trend?

-Which month had the highest sales and orders?
+✅Which month had the highest sales and orders?

-Who purchased more – Men or Women?
+✅Who purchased more – Men or Women?

-What are the different order statuses recorded in 2022?
+✅What are the different order statuses recorded in 2022?

-List the top 5 states contributing the most to the sales.
+✅List the top 5 states contributing the most to the sales.

-What is the relationship between age and gender based on the number of orders?
+✅What is the relationship between age and gender based on the number of orders?

-Which sales channel is contributing the maximum to overall sales?
+✅Which sales channel is contributing the maximum to overall sales?

-Which category has the highest sales?
+✅Which category has the highest sales?

-What is the percentage of total orders delivered?
+✅What is the percentage of total orders delivered?

-How do Amazon and Flipkart compare in terms of sales contribution?
+✅How do Amazon and Flipkart compare in terms of sales contribution?

+## Dashboard Interaction
+- <a href="https://github.com/snehachavhan2004/Vrinda-Store-Annual-Report-Dashboard/blob/main/Vrinda%20Store%20Data%20Analysis%20(1).xlsx"> View Dashboard</a>

 ## Process of Making Vrinda Store Dashboard
-Data Collection
+✅Data Collection

 Collected sales data for Vrinda Store for 2022, including order details, customer age, gender, state, category, and sales channels.

-Data Cleaning
+✅Data Cleaning

 Removed duplicates and handled missing values.

 Verified data types for correct analysis (dates, numerical fields).

-Data Analysis
+✅Data Analysis

 Used Excel Pivot Tables and Charts to analyze: